 The Project Manager should make use of the data filtering capabilities of project management software or add a custom filter to automate the process.
 All team members should be informed about the plan by conducting a meeting; individual copies should be handed over or sent by email.
 Project Managers ability to use database or spreadsheet can create wonders.
 Daily project execution plan also increases the involvement of the people and makes them feel responsible for the project.

 The project manager should brief his team early in the morning and reiterate the salient aspect of the plan.
 Project Manager should dedicate time to personally monitor the activities and instruct the team members to intimate him if any scheduled task is not being implemented as per plan.
 It is a god practice for any Project Manager to check the implementation of the plan at regular intervals.
 If the number of daily activities is large it can be delegated to the next most influential person in the team

 At the end of the day the project manager should review the plan with his team members.
-During the review process the actual state of the activities should be recorded and reasons for not being able to complete the task should be ascertained and recorded in the daily planning register/database.
+During the review process the actual state of the activities should be recorded and reasons for not being able to complete the task should be ascertained and recorded in the project execution plan register/database.
 Any incomplete task, should be incorporated in the next day’s plan or scheduled for a later date after analyzing the reason for non-completion.